-Member of the Senate for his use and distribution, and in addition for the Committee on the Judiciary of the Senate a number of bound copies of each equal to ten times the number of members of such committee[s], and one bound copy of each for the use of each committee of the Senate (July 30, 1947, ch.
+Member of the Senate and House of Representatives of the Congress in which the original authorized publication is made, for his use and distribution, and in addition for the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate a number of bound copies of each equal to ten times the number of members of such committees, and one bound copy of each for the use of each committee of the Senate and House of Representatives.
+(July 30, 1947, ch.
 388, 61 Stat.
 640.)

-203 §212.
+§212.
 Additional distribution at each new Congress.

-In addition the Superintendent of Documents shall, at the beginning of the first session of each Congress, supply to each Senator in such Congress, who may in writing apply for the same, one copy each of the Code of Laws of the United States, the Code of Laws relating to the District of Columbia, and the latest supplement to each code: Provided, That such applicant shall certify in his written application for the same that the volume or volumes for which he applies is intended for his personal use exclusively: And provided further, That no Senator during his term of service shall receive under this section more than one copy each of the volumes enumerated herein.
-(July 30, 1947, ch.
+In addition the Superintendent of Documents shall, at the beginning of the first session of each Congress, supply to each Senator and Representative in such Congress, who may in writing apply for the same, one copy each of the Code of Laws of the United States, the Code of Laws relating to the District of Columbia, and the latest supplement to each code: Provided, That such applicant shall certify in his written application for the same that the volume or volumes for which he applies is intended for his personal use exclusively: And provided further, That no Senator or Representative during his term of service shall receive under this section more than one copy each of the volumes enumerated herein.
+(July 30, 1947, Ch.
 388, 61 Stat.
 640.)